Paris-Munich Epigenetics Workshop & Symposium June 14-16, 2023

 EMBO Young Investigator Program (YIP) Lecturer:

-Edda Schulz (MPI Molecular Genetics Berlin)
+(MPI Molecular Genetics Berlin)

 Organizers: Till Bartke, Pierre-Antoine Defossez, Heinrich Leonhardt, Kikuë Tachibana

-Preliminary SYMPOSIUM programme
+SYMPOSIUM programme and abstract booklet.

-Travel grants are available.
+Travel grants were available.

-Preliminary WORKSHOP programme
+WORKSHOP programme

 Download poster (PDF, 4.8 MB)